 120:1 Mini Plastic Gearmotor, Offset 2mm Spline Output

 This compact, inexpensive, low-current gearmotor (brushed DC motor with a 120:1 reduction gearbox) is well suited for use in small robots.
-At 4.5 V, it has a free-run speed of 120 RPM and a stall torque of approximately 20 oz-in (however, the built-in safety clutch might start slipping before the stall torque is reached).
+While intended for operation at 4.5 V, it should run comfortably in the 3 V to 6 V range.
 The splined output shaft has a crest diameter of 2 mm and is offset from but parallel to the motor shaft.
-Though the product picture shows two gearmotors, this product is for a single motor.
+The gearbox is protected by a built-in safety clutch that helps protect the gears from excessive loads.

 - I need additional information about this motor; do you have a datasheet?

 No; the information we have available for this motor can be found on its product page.
 However, you can approximate various additional motor parameters from the information found in the “Specs” tab.

 The electrical resistance of the motor can be approximated by dividing the rated voltage by the stall current (at the rated voltage).
 The electromotive force constant (Ke) can be approximated by dividing the rated voltage by the free-run speed (at the rated voltage).
 To approximate the motor torque constant (Kt), you can divide the stall torque by the stall current.